canonical/mysql-operator/docs/how-to/refresh/roll-back-single-cluster.md

 ## Step 1: Prepare

-To execute a rollback, we use a similar procedure to the upgrade.
-The difference is the charm revision to upgrade to.
+To execute a rollback, we use a similar procedure to the refresh.
+The difference is the charm revision to refresh to.
 In this guide's example, we will refresh the charm back to revision `182`.

-It is necessary to re-run `pre-upgrade-check` action on the leader unit in order to enter the upgrade recovery state:
+It is necessary to re-run `pre-upgrade-check` action on the leader unit in order to enter the refresh recovery state:

 ```shell
 juju run mysql/leader pre-upgrade-check